datasci-osu/dsosuk8s/user_docs/README_CANVAS.md

 Servers are forcefully stopped after 8 hours of runtime, even if the browser window is not closed.

+Please see the [User Server Management](README_INSTRUCTOR.md#user-server-management) section of the Instructor Readme to learn how to provide the best experience for your students.
+(The [QuickStart](README_INSTRUCTOR.md#quickstart) section there is good too!)

 ### Student View

 It is possible to access the hub while in Canvas' "Student View"; when doing so the "fake student" will be given a